It can be frustrating when your landscape lights stop working for no apparent reason.

 If there is no power, you’ll need to restore power to the outlet.

 If your outlet doesn’t have power, you’ll want to look closely to see what kind of outlet you are dealing with.

-There are two different kinds of outlets: the standard kind, and the GFCI kind.
-What’s the difference?
+There are two different kinds of outlets: the standard, and GFCI.

-If you’ve managed to restore power to the outlet for your transformer, open your transformer up and hit your control timer’s on switch.
-If you hear the low hum of your transformer turning on, you know you’re good to go.
+If you’ve managed to restore power to the outlet for your transformer, open your transformer up and hit your control timer’s switch.

 If you get frustrated trying to locate the tripped GFCI, just remember, look in the places you wouldn’t normally think to look.